MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-reference.md

 ## Class KustoQueuedIngestionProperties

-KustoQueuedIngestionProperties class extends KustoIngestionProperties with several control knobs that can be used to fine-tune the ingestion behavior:
+KustoQueuedIngestionProperties class extends KustoIngestionProperties with several control knobs that can be used to fine-tune the ingestion behavior.

 |Property   |Meaning    |
 |-----------|-----------|